 Formal letters written in block format place everything on the left hand side of the page.
 Place the your address or your company's address at the top of the letter on the left (or use your company's letterhead) followed by the address of the person and / or company you are writing to placed on the left side of the page.
 Hit the key return a number of times and use the date.

 Formal Letter Structure: Standard Format

 In formal letters written in standard format place your address or your company's address at the top of the letter on the right.
 Place the address of the person and / or company you are writing on the left side of the page.
 Place the date on the right hand side of the page in alignment with your address.
-The date should be placed a few lines below your address on the left hand side of the page.

 Formal Letter Structure: Basic Structure